anespinosa/classicnets/README.md

 # classicnets: Classic Data of Social Networks <img src="man/figures/logo.png" align="right" width="180px"/>

-The goal of `classicnets` is to make available, compile and conserve classic data of social networks that are rarely available.
-We follow a history of this perspective based on [Linton Freeman](https://books.google.co.uk/books/about/The_Development_of_Social_Network_Analys.html?id=VcxqQgAACAAJ&redir_esc=y), [John Scott](https://link.springer.com/article/10.1007/s13278-010-0012-6) and
+The goal of `classicnets` is to make available, compile and conserve classic data of social networks.
+We follow the history of this perspective based on [Linton Freeman](https://books.google.co.uk/books/about/The_Development_of_Social_Network_Analys.html?id=VcxqQgAACAAJ&redir_esc=y), [John Scott](https://link.springer.com/article/10.1007/s13278-010-0012-6) and